top of page

 Treatment Options for Occult Blood in Urine

-The treatment for occult blood in urine depends on what's causing it.
-Since occult blood is a symptom of a problem, not a problem itself, treating the cause is important.
-Here are some potential treatments based on what might be causing it:
+Treatment for occult blood in urine depends on what is causing it.
+Since it is a symptom, not a problem by itself, the main goal is to treat the cause.
+Here are some common treatments:

 1. Urinary Tract Infections (UTIs)